davidguzmandev/WeatherApp/README.md

 #### Weather APP

-Developed with JavaScript, HTML and CSS Responsive Fetch test on Postman
+Developed with JavaScript, HTML and CSS Responsive<br>
+Fetch test on Postman

 Used as data an API from https://openweathermap.org/